DETAILED ACTION

 Regarding claim 11, Jin further teaches the method for information processing of claim 1, wherein a fourth control comprises a plurality of sub-controls and the method further comprises:

-in response to a fourth predetermined operation on the fourth control, displaying a plurality of sub-controls in the sub-control panel (FIGS. 28-29 and [0231-0237]: as seen in FIG. 29, the control panel comprises a plurality of control areas as marked by boundaries.
+in response to a fourth predetermined operation on the fourth control, displaying a plurality of sub-controls in a sub-control panel (FIGS. 28-29 and [0231-0237]: as seen in FIG. 29, the control panel comprises a plurality of control areas as marked by boundaries.
 For example, a fourth predetermined operation is an input in FIG. 29(a) delineating a sub-control panel for a plurality of sub-controls in the top region marked by boundary 70).

 Regarding claim 12, Jin further teaches the method for information processing of claim 1, wherein the page edge indicates an edge of a document page corresponding to the extending direction of the control panel (FIG. 28 and [0231-0233]: the page edge/right edge indicates an edge of a document page which corresponds to an extending direction of the control panel).